 For audit purposes, the PI must maintain a log of each payment made to participants including participant study ID, date, payment method, amount, and voucher# / receipt# / gift card#.
-Contact Donna Kaplan (donna.kaplan@lifespan.org) for a log template.
+Contact Department Research Administrators for a log template.

 Unsettled advances:

 Unsettled prior advances will result in the termination of advances to the PI (or designee) to whom the advance was made.
 The outstanding amount will be charged to the PI or the department and will be considered taxable income.
 Unsettled gift cards, however, may be used for another study.